 Besides, I have plenty of full-stack web side-projects, one native Android and iOS apps.
 E.g., Rosto.io is a full-featured face recognition SaaS powered by end-to-end machine learning models written in Keras and Tensorflow.
 Eazy.Bike is a world-wide bike-sharing ride search, CEP Aberto is a open postal code initiative in Brazil with more than 30K users.
 Finally, Proconfie is a brazilian award winning open data project.

 Computer Science, Ph.D

 Investigated characteristics of human mobility and their impact on the network data traffic, planning and deployment.
 I've analyzed large-scale datasets from mobility and traffic demands generated by millions of users.
 Python's multiprocessing, thread and R multi-core libraries were used to summarize and assess massive amounts of data.

-Among the results of this work there are 5 published conference papers, 1 published journal paper, and 2 other journal papers in submission.
-Besides, a synthetic data traffic simulator.
+Among the results of this work there are 5 published conference papers, 2 published journal papers and a synthetic data traffic simulator.

 Computer Science, Master's degree

 Studied the usage of centrality information on the design of routing algorithms for Wireless Sensor Networks.
 I have proposed new topological metrics, distributed algorithms to calculate them, and a tree-based routing algorithms that take advantage of those metrics.